HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 The format of the Manifest file is a simple tab separated text file, with the first line representing the header title for each column.
 It is OK to remove rows for unwanted files but the header row must remain, and the columns should remain the same.

-Print the help for the how to ddownload the manifest of files:

-`hca dss download_manifest --help'

-Now execute the command to begin the download of the files listed in the `export.tsv` file:

-`hca dss download_manifest --manifest export.tsv --replica aws`

-Note that the download could take a long time depending on the number and size of files included in the Manifest file.

 ### Using the CLI to Access Data
 The CLI is a powerful tool that can be used to find and download data from the Data Store.
 There are several subsections to the `hca` tool.
 Data search, inspection and download are all available from the `hca dss` section.
 Help text is available by typing: